 Join a group of living heroes courageous enough to walk the path:

-Join the HERO Project >
+Join the HERO Accelerator >

 Isn’t it strange, to live life through just one pair of eyeballs, and to know for a fact, that at the very same time, there are literally billions of other eyeballs having their very own, sometimes wildly unique lives, recording their own crazy experiences simultaneously.